jarolrod/bitcoin-core-rc-testing/docs/v0.21/testing-0.21rc2.md

 ```

 ### 2. Manual Testing
 For those wanting to dig deeper, [Bitcoin Core provides documentation](https://github.com/bitcoin/bitcoin/blob/master/doc/tor.md) on how to test running a node on Tor.
 There is little manual config to be done.
-In fact, on some linux distros if there is a tor daemon running on the machine bitcoind will pick it up and authenticate with a cookie file.
+In fact, on some linux distros if there is a Tor daemon running on the machine `bitcoind` will pick it up and authenticate with a cookie file.

 #### Listen on TorV3
-We are going to setup our node to [automatically listen on Tor](https://github.com/bitcoin/bitcoin/blob/master/doc/tor.md#3-automatically-listen-on-tor).
-This means that the node is going to look for other peers on the tor network.
+We are going to setup our node to [listen on Tor automatically](https://github.com/bitcoin/bitcoin/blob/master/doc/tor.md#3-automatically-listen-on-tor).
+This means that the node is going to look for other peers on the Tor network.

 ##### 1. Create bitcoin.conf
 The `bitcoin.conf` file is used to [configure](https://en.bitcoin.it/wiki/Running_Bitcoin#Bitcoin.conf_Configuration_File) how your node will run.
 This file is not automatically created and must be created manually.
 This file will be created in the data directory that we previously created while testing the wallet.
 From your data directory, run: